uchagani/snips_helper/README.md

 ```

 ## Install Chrome

+This will error because of dependencies.
+This is okay and will be fixed in the next step.
 ```
-#this will error because of dependencies.
-This is okay and will be fixed in the next step.
 sudo dpkg -i chromium_63.0.3239.84-1~deb9u1_armhf.deb
 ```

+This will install the the necessary dependencies of chromium
 ```
-#this will install the the necessary dependencies of chromium
 sudo apt-get install -f
 ```